Rachel Gould, Director of Study Abroad

 The Office of International Programs encourages students to enhance their undergraduate program with a summer, semester, or year of international study experience.
 Our staff members can assist students in selecting study programs that fulfill their academic needs as well as their personal interests.
 With careful planning, students in any major can study abroad.

-In addition to sponsoring student exchanges with universities in such places as Australia, Canada, China, Germany, Ireland, Japan, Korea, Singapore, Spain, and Sweden, Ithaca College administers its own program in London.
-The Ithaca College London Center offers a variety of courses and a number of internships.
-The College continues to develop new opportunities for students to study abroad, including faculty-led programs.
+In addition to sponsoring student exchanges with international universities, Ithaca College administers its own program in London.
+The Ithaca College London Center offers a variety of courses and internships.
+The College continues to develop new opportunities for students to study abroad, including winter & summer faculty-led programs.

-Through affiliate arrangements with a number of other institutions of higher learning and study abroad program providers, students may study various disciplines in many countries around the globe.
-Consult the Office of International Programs website for a current list of affiliated study abroad options.
-Note that the list of affiliates is subject to review, and affiliated options may be changed without notice.
+Through Ithaca College affiliate arrangements with a number of other institutions of higher learning and with study abroad program providers, students may study various disciplines in many countries around the globe.
+The Program Search function found on the Office of International Programs website can be used to search both College-sponsored and affiliated study abroad options.
+Note that the list of affiliates is subject to review.
+Affiliated options may be changed without notice.

 With the permission of Ithaca College, students may also elect to study abroad with non-affiliated programs sponsored by other accredited U.S. colleges or international institutions.